JacobHess03/Thesis-Work/README.md

 # Thesis Work: Rilevamento Anomalie nei Registri di Sistema attraverso il Deep Learning
 **Nota:** Il lavoro di Tesi è stato di studio e modifica ed adattabilità del modello degli autori, valutando a seguito delle modifiche i risultati.

-MIT License

-Copyright (c) 2019 Yifan Wu

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 Questo progetto implementa DeepLog, un modello di rete neurale profonda basato su LSTM (Long Short-Term Memory) per il rilevamento delle anomalie nei registri di sistema.
 L'approccio DeepLog tratta i log di sistema come sequenze di linguaggio naturale, apprendendo automaticamente i pattern durante il normale funzionamento e segnalando anomalie quando i nuovi log si discostano dai pattern appresi.

 ---